thojmr/PregnancyPlus/README.md

 ## Notes
 - There will always be some amount of cloth clipping.
 You can use the Cloth Offset slider to help with it, but It's a difficult problem to solve.
+- If you are looking for a higher poly base mesh to make up for Koikatsu's lack of belly polygons, you can try this [high poly uncensor (mesh)](https://ux.getuploader.com/nHaruka_KK/)  However you will see a lot of cloth clipping with this uncensor, since it doesn't fully line up with the default one.
+Pick your poison.

 ## How to download
 You can grab the latest plugin release [here](https://github.com/thojmr/KK_PregnancyPlus/releases), or build it yourself (developers only).
 Explained further below.